-Assuming $a+b<2$, the standard i.i.d.
-IS scheme introduces the dominating point $b$ and the family of i.i.d. tilted r.v's with common $N(b,1)$ distribution.
-"Rogue paths" generated under $N(b,1)$ may hit the set $\left( -\infty ,a\right) $ with small probability under the sampling scheme, henceforth producing a very large Importance Factor.
-The resulting variance of the estimate is very sensitive with respect to these values, as exemplified in their Table 1 p24.\ Simulation of paths according to $G_{nS}$ with $S$ defined in (\ref{condSglobal}) produces by their very construction samples which yield both a hit rate close to 100\% and an Importance Factor close to $P\left( \mathcal{E}_{n}\right) $ .\ We refer to \cite {BroniatowskiCaron2011IS} for discussion and examples.
-We also quote that Dupuis and Wang \cite{DupuisWang2004} propose an adaptive tilting scheme, based on the product of the $\pi ^{m_{i}}$, $1\leq i\leq n$, which yields an efficient IS algorithm. \end{remark}
+Assuming that $a+b<2$, the standard i.i.d.
+IS scheme introduces the dominating point $b$ and the family of i.i.d. tilted r.v.'s with common $N(b,1)$ distribution. ``Rogue paths'' generated under $N(b,1)$ may hit the set $ ( -\infty,a ) $ with small probability under the sampling scheme, hence producing a very large importance factor.
+The resulting variance of the estimate is very sensitive with respect to these values, as exemplified in their Table~1, page 24.
+Simulation of paths according to $G_{nS}$ with $S$ defined in (\ref{condSglobal}) produces their constructive samples which yield both a hit rate close to 100\% and an importance factor close to $P ( \mathcal{E}_{n} )$.
+We refer to \cite {BroniatowskiCaron2011IS} for discussion and examples.
+We also note that Dupis and Wang \cite{DupuisWang2004} propose an adaptive tilting scheme, based on the product of the $\pi^{m_{i}}$, $1\leq i\leq n$, which yields an efficient IS algorithm. \end{remark}

-\section{Appendix}
+\begin{appendix}